Loaki07/daily_dose_of_rust/mod_2/README.md

 1. Custom Error Handler by inplementing the From trait for each type of errors
 2. Folder structuring into different modules and libraries
 3. Cargo.toml update for the structured lib and bin
+4. Error handling for the entire applocation using the failure crate